GladiatorEngine/gladiatorengine.github.io/README.md

 # GladiatorEngine docs

-This folder is a KPHP website, available at [https://gladiatorengine.github.io/](https://gladiatorengine.github.io/).
+This folder is a GladiatorEngine website, available at [https://gladiatorengine.github.io/](https://gladiatorengine.github.io/).

 It is based on Jekyll and works on Github Pages.